aboutcircles/circles-docs/docs/developer-docs/circles-profiles.md

 icon: address-card
 ---

-# Setting Circles Profiles
+# Setting Up Circles Profiles

-Circles is built around the ERC1155 token standard which allows tokens to have metadata.
-Since Circles is all about personal currency, it makes sense to utilize this metadata as a profile.&#x20;
+Circles is built around the ERC1155 token standard, which allows tokens to have associated metadata.
+Since Circles focuses on personal currency and identity, it uses this metadata capability to store profile information.

-The profile data is stored in IPFS and the Circles avatar references the CIDv0 of the profile on-chain.
+The profile data itself is stored off-chain in IPFS, and the Circles avatar contract references the IPFS Content Identifier (CIDv0) of the profile data on-chain.

-### Profile schema
+### Profile Schema

 The schema is very simple and only has one required attribute: